 An individual’s desired goal will dictate numerous components of their program, not least of which includes whether or not they should train to muscular failure.

 Take, for example, the differences between powerlifters and bodybuilders.
-Powerlifter’s are focused on maximal strength development and consequently train at relatively high intensities of their 1-RM.
-Additionally, powerlifter’s place a distinct emphasis on full body, compound movements, which require a great deal of skill to maintain proper form.
+Powerlifters are focused on maximal strength development (including training their nervous system to handle more weight).
+Consequently, they train at relatively high intensities of their 1-RM.
+Additionally, powerlifter’s place a distinct emphasis on full-body, compound movements, which require a great deal of skill to maintain proper form.

-Bodybuilders, on the other hand, are focused on improving muscle hypertrophy and, as a result, train at comparatively lower intensities of their 1-RM because strength is not always the answer.
+In bodybuilding, the goal is muscle growth and, as a result, train at comparatively lower intensities of their 1-RM because strength is not always the answer.
 What’s more, bodybuilders tend to emphasize smaller, isolation movements designed to target individual body parts, which require less skill to maintain proper technique.

 It’s important to note, however, that many elite powerlifters also train to failure on a regular basis.
 In fact, as a world record powerlifter myself, I regularly utilize failure-based training within my programs.
-That being said, I rarely train to failure in big, compound movements and almost exclusively use intensities between 60% to 80% of my 1-RM.
+That being said, I rarely train to failure in big, compound movements and almost exclusively use intensities between 60 percent to 80 percent of my 1-RM.

 Failure occurs when an individual is unable to complete another full repetition.
 This tends to happen due to the onset of fatigue.

 Fatigue, however, is a truly subjective term and is nearly impossible to quantify.
 Based on pain tolerance, willpower, and other psychological factors, what constitutes muscular failure for one individual may only be slight discomfort to someone else.
 As such, it’s difficult to know whether a given individual is training to true muscular failure or simply cutting the set short.